-Target Population:

-Stasis Center targets the chronically homeless and homeless individuals who are diagnosed with a severe mental illness from the ages of 18 and older.
+Target Population: Stasis Center targets the chronically homeless and homeless individuals who are diagnosed with a severe mental illness from the ages of 18 and older.
 Most residents come through the Coordinated Entry System and MAPP.
 The remaining residents were/are referred through Fresno County.
 Individuals are documented ready which will include assessment for diagnosis through the County.
-Individuals will be referred to County services or FSP services if they are not already accessing services through Fresno County or another provider.
-The program is geared to assist adults to overcome barriers that hinder their ability to be self sufficient and independent.
+Individuals will be referred to County services or FSP services if they are not already accessing services through Fresno sufficient and independent.
 More important Stasis assists with supportive services that help the individual reach personal goals such as; employment, education, socialization, budgeting and all life skills.
 Services include appropriate mental health referrals, service plans, one on one meetings with Resident Advisor, social activities, weekly home visits, medication monitoring, crisis intervention and all other referrals as needed.
 All service plans are used to assist all individuals in setting short and long term goals.
 The client will meet with the Resident Advisor monthly to go over new goals, reached goals and barriers.
 Staff diligently works with outside resources to help individuals reach their set goals.
 This includes: County Case Managers, PCP's, Drug and Alcohol counselors or out/in patient facilities and housing coordinators.
 All of these entities come together in the individuals life to assist in significant ways.
 Linkages of support are always offered and all resources as well.
-Staffing for Stasis program consists of: 1- Resident Advisor, 4-Client Service Providers, 2- Monitors, 1-Program Director.
+During this past year with COVID-19, staff has educated all clients about the disease.
+Staff has also assisted cleints with PPE's as needed.
+Staff continuously educates all the clients about COVID-19, as the need arises.
+Staffing for Stasis program consists of: 1- Resident Advisor, 4- Client Service Providers, 2- Monitors, 1-Program Director.